US home building falls as developers start fewer apartments

-U.S. home building fell last month, led by a drop in apartment construction, while developers broke ground on more single family homes.
+U.S. builders broke ground on fewer homes last month, led by a drop in apartment construction.

-The construction of new houses and apartments declined 2.6 percent in January to a seasonally adjusted annual rate of 1.25 million, the Commerce Department said Thursday .
+The number of new housing starts declined 2.6 percent in January to a seasonally adjusted annual rate of 1.25 million, the Commerce Department said Thursday .
 The drop came after a much larger gain the previous month.
-Single family housing starts rose 1.9 percent while apartment building dropped 7.9 percent.
+Single family housing starts rose 1.9 percent, while apartment building dropped 7.9 percent.

 Home builders have responded by ramping up construction, but the increases haven't been fast enough to relieve supply shortages.